charmplusplus/charm4py/docs/tutorial.rst

 which the distributed program is running.
 The method ``myPe`` returns the processor number on which the caller resides.

-``charm.exit()`` is called to exit a Charm program.
+An explicit call to ``exit()`` is necessary to finish the parallel program, shutting down all processes.
 It can be called from any chare on any processor.

 To launch the example with charmrun using 4 processes::